Cloud Vulnerability DB

 A community-led vulnerabilities database

-The exploitation can lead to resource exhaustion and distributed denial of service, specifically causing CPU overload and/or memory exhaustion, depending on the implementation.
-The vulnerability allows attackers to create an unbounded number of concurrent streams from a client on the same connection, bypassing the typical limit of 100 concurrent active streams (GitHub Advisory).
+The exploitation of this vulnerability can lead to resource exhaustion and distributed denial of service (DDoS).
+The specific impacts include CPU overload and/or memory exhaustion, depending on the implementation.
+The vulnerability allows attackers to cause the server to handle an unbounded number of concurrent streams from a client on the same connection (GitHub Advisory).

-The recommended mitigations include limiting the number/rate of RSTSTREAMs sent from the server, limiting the number/rate of control frames sent by the client (such as WINDOWUPDATE and PRIORITY), and treating protocol flow errors as connection errors.
-Additionally, updating to the patched versions (4.2.4.Final or 4.1.124.Final) is strongly recommended (GitHub Advisory).
+The vulnerability has been patched in Netty versions 4.1.124.Final and 4.2.4.Final.
+For those unable to update immediately, suggested mitigations include limiting the number/rate of RST_STREAMs sent from the server, limiting the number/rate of control frames sent by the client, and treating protocol flow errors as connection errors (GitHub Advisory, Red Hat).

 Source: This report was generated using AI